-- Flush the ARP cache when a bus reset is observed but defer updates until a particular IP address is requested by an application; - Eavesdrop ARP responses; and
+- Flush the ARP cache when a bus reset is observed but defer updates until a particular IP address is requested by an application;

-- If OS support for 1394 permits, build the ARP cache for the IP service layer on the basis of node unique ID (EUI-64) and permit a (presumably lower level) 1394 service layer to reestablish the correlation between EUI-64 and 16-bit node ID after each reset.
-This is a requirement for all 1394 applications and duplicated traffic may be avoided if this chore is left to a 1394 service layer.
+- Eavesdrop ARP responses; and - If OS support for 1394 permits, build the ARP cache for the IP service layer on the basis of node unique ID (EUI-64) and permit a (presumably lower level) 1394 service layer to reestablish the correlation between EUI-64 and 16-bit node ID after each reset.
+Because all 1394 applications share the need to maintain a mapping between EUI-64 and node ID it is probable that operating systems will provide this facility.